As a CIS Abroad participant of an intern abroad program, you have a couple of options to receive credit for your internship:

 - Final video reflecting on internship

 Credit is given in letter grade format (A,B,C,D,F) in a specific academic discipline.
 The amount of credit is awarded based on the number of hours interned: 120 hours = 3 credits, 240 hours = 6 credits, 360 hours = 9 credits, 480 hours = 12 credits.
 Interns will receive a transcript 6-10 weeks after the program ends stating the grade and the number of credits earned.
 The number of hours that can be completed depends on type of internship and location.

 Plymouth State University, CIS Abroad’s accrediting partner, is a NEASC-accredited institution with more than 20 years of experience awarding internship credit both domestically and internationally.
 Plymouth State University has been nationally recognized for its commitment to the environment and for innovative programs that are making an impact both regionally and globally.

 Option 2: Credit arranged through your home institution

 Many students are able to arrange credit approval through their home universities.
 Contact your study abroad office, academic advisor, or career services to see if this option is available at your school!

 NEW!
 Starting Summer 2020: Plymouth State University coursework & grade report included for all Intern in Rome students

 All Intern in Rome participants will be enrolled in the Plymouth State University internship course, completing the assignments as outlined above.
-At the end of the term, you will receive a grade report to show for your completion of the coursework.
+At the end of the term, you will receive a grade report (not a transcript) to show for your completion of the coursework.

 What’s the difference between a grade report and a transcript?

 A grade report shows the grades earned for one term (or in this case, course).
 A transcript, in contrast, shows the entire academic history.
-If you are seeking credit for your internship, talk to your home university to determine whether you will need a transcript, or whether just the grade report will suffice.
+If you are seeking credit for your internship, talk to your home university – you will likely need to order a transcript.